bitindi/docs/content/docs/wallet/keyboard-shortcuts.md

 If Keyboard Shortcuts are ON and you press this combination, you will see all the relevant shortcuts for the current screen.

-## Opening the BlockWallet Extension
+## Opening the BitindiWallet Extension

 If you want to open your BitindiWallet extension, you can use the combination ALT/OPT+O whenever you are browsing, and BitindiWallet will pop up.